ysc12451/starter-hugo-academic/content/courses/_index.md

 - G-Net is not expected to outperform alternatives when there are no nonlinear or long term dependencies in the data
 - The estimate for a counterfactual prediction by G-Net ignores uncertainty about the G-Net parameter estimates themselves, which may be approximated by fitting a Bayesian model.

+# 6 Sensitivity Analysis (HW5)

+Although usual sensitivity analysis: Manski's, Rosenbaum's, and VanderWeele's approaches were learned in class, this G-Net method is not typically an object to apply sensitivity analysis.

+## 6.1 Assumptions review

+Recall the assumptions for the G-Net are:

+1. Consistency: $\overline{Y_K}(A_K) = \overline{Y_K}$.
+This means the observed outcome is equal to the counterfactual outcome corresponding to the observed treatment.
+2. Sequential Exchangeability: $\underline{Y_t}(g) \perp A_t|H_t, \forall t$.
+This means all confounding are observed.
+This would hold, e.g., if all drivers of treatment decisions that were prognostic for the outcome were observed.
+3. Positivity: $P(A_t = g_t(H_t)) > 0, \forall \lbrace H_t:P(H_t) > 0\rbrace$.
+This means the counterfactual treatment strategy of interest has some non-zero probability of actually being followed.
+Positivity is not strictly necessary.

 # References

 <div id ="1"></div>